SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-09-vax-eff-and-kids.md

 In their words:

-> Conclusion: Children aged < 12y may be critical hidden spreaders, which indicates an
+> Conclusion: Children aged &lt; 12y may be critical hidden spreaders, which indicates an
 > urgent need of vaccination for this particular population.